 - Situation message strip

-Provides core information about the business situation and includes an option to dismiss the situation.
+Provides core information about the business situation and includes an option to close the situation.

 - Situation context